Phon Sawan district: Geography

-Neighboring districts are (from the west clockwise): Na Wa, Si Songkhram, Tha Uthen, and Mueang Nakhon Phanom of Nakhon Phanom Province, and Kusuman of Sakon Nakhon province.
+Phon Sawan is bordered by the following districts, listed clockwise from the west: Na Wa, Si Songkhram, Tha Uthen, and Mueang Nakhon Phanom of Nakhon Phanom Province, and Kusuman of Sakon Nakhon province.

 History

 The minor district (king amphoe) was established on 7 January 1986, when the five tambons, Phon Sawan, Na Hua Bo, Na Khamin, Phon Bok, and Ban Kho, were split off from Tha Uthen district.
 It was upgraded to a full district on 9 May 1992.

 Administration

 The district is divided into seven sub-districts (tambons), which are further subdivided into 86 villages (mubans).
 Phon Sawan has township (thesaban tambon) status and covers part of tambons Phon Sawan and Phon Chan.
 There are a further seven tambon administrative organization (TAO).